philips-software/terraform-provider-hsdp/docs/data-sources/config.md

 # hsdp_config

-Retrieve configuration details from services based on regio and environment
+Retrieve configuration details from services based on region and environment

 ## Example Usage